elialgranti/geoswitch/readme.txt

 or a license for their service may also yield better information.
 I am not affiliated in any way with MaxMind, so it is up to you to contact them and evaluate their offers for suitability to your purposes.
 = How do I test other locations? =
-You can set the IP used in by the pug-in in the settings page and use Google to search for IPs in the location you are interested in (i.e. IP in California).
+You can set the IP used in by the plug-in in the settings page and use Google to search for IPs in the location you are interested in (i.e. IP in California) or use the `geoswitch_setip` shortcode.
 Debug overrides for other setting are coming.

 == Screenshots ==